Large Sample Mean-Field Stochastic Optimization: Abstract

 \section{Abstract}

-We study a class of stochastic optimization problems of the mean-field type arising in the optimal training of a deep residual neural network.
-We consider the sampling problem arising from a continuous layer idealization, and establish the existence of optimal relaxed controls when the training set has finite size.
-The core of our paper is to prove the Gamma-convergence of the sequence of sampled objective functionals, i.e., show that as the size of the training set grows large, the minimizer of the sampled relaxed problem converges to that of the limiting optimization problem.
-We connect the limit of the large sampled objective functional to the unique solution, in the trajectory sense, of a nonlinear Fokker-Planck-Kolmogorov (FPK) equation in a random environment.
-We construct an example to show that, under mild assumptions, the optimal network weights can be numerically computed by solving a second-order differential equation with Neumann boundary conditions in the sense of distributions.
+We study a class of sampled stochastic optimization problems, where the underlying state process has diffusive dynamics of the mean-field type.
+We establish the existence of optimal relaxed controls when the sample set has finite size.
+The core of our paper is to prove, via $\Gamma$-convergence, that the minimizer of the finite sample relaxed problem converges to that of the limiting optimization problem.
+We connect the limit of the sampled objective functional to the unique solution, in the trajectory sense, of a nonlinear Fokker-Planck-Kolmogorov (FPK) equation in a random environment.
+We highlight the connection between the minimizers of our optimization problems and the optimal training weights of a deep residual neural network.

 {\textbf{AMS 2000 subject classifications}: {93E35, 93E20, 60F05}}